School workforce annual census (SWAC) frequently asked questions: school data returns

 4.11 Our Headteacher has been seconded to another school, we now have a ‘Head of School’ not a replacement headteacher.
 How should they be recorded in the SWAC?

 How the individual should be recorded is dependent on the responsibilities they are undertaking.
-If the individual is covering the responsibilities of the Head Teacher then they should be recorded as the Acting Head and, if not, they should be recorded as a Deputy, for example, to an Executive Head with responsibility for a number of schools.
+If the individual is covering the responsibilities of the Head Teacher then they should be recorded as the Acting Head and, if not, they should be recorded as a Deputy, e.g. to an Executive Head with responsibility for a number of schools.
 The individual’s contract of employment should clarify their role.

 4.12 If a teacher changes role to become a member of the admin team within the same school, would their old post need to be recorded?